 Recognizing that most teenagers who try alcohol, cocaine, opioids or methamphetamine do not become addicted, they focus on what’s different about the minority who do.
 The traits that put kids at the highest risk for addiction aren’t all what you might expect.
+Inside, though, I was suffering from loneliness, anxiety and sensory overload.
 The 4 Traits That Put Kids at Risk for Addiction.
 Another perspective - June 4, 2016.
 Underage drinking ruins lives and harms communities.

 National Council on Alcoholism and Drug Dependence 22 Cortlandt Street, Suite 801 New York, NY 10005 (800) NCA–CALL (622–2255) (toll-free; 24-hour affiliate referral) Internet address: Provides educational materials on alcohol abuse and alcoholism as well as phone numbers of local NCADD affiliates who can provide information on local treatment resources.
 National Institute on Alcohol Abuse and Alcoholism Scientific Communications Branch 5635 Fishers Lane, MSC 9304 Bethesda, MD 20892-9304 (301) 443-3860 Internet address: Makes available free informational materials on many aspects of alcohol use, alcohol abuse, and alcoholism.